FedeClaudi/pydoc2md/Docs/pydoc2md/main.md

 &nbsp;

 --------
-# line: 25 - `main`
+# line: 27 - `main`

 ```
-def main(folder, savefolder):
+def main(folder, savefolder, keep_structure=True):
 ```
 >Main function used to parse a directory.corresponding .md files in savefolder
 :param folder: str, Path.
 Path to folder with the .py scripts
 :param savefolder: str, Path.
 Path to the folder where the .md        files will be saved
+:param keep_structure: bool, if True the output .md are saved in     a folder structure mirroring that of folder and its subdirs